MrSmith33/vox/readme.md

 # Major features

-- Can be embedded into D programs (can call host functions)
+- Can be embedded into D programs as JIT-compiler (can call host functions)
-- Works as a regular AOT compiler producing precoff excutables (with dll importing)
+- Works as a regular AOT compiler producing Win64 executables (with dll importing)
 - Only requires D compiler, no other dependencies

 # Project goals